 Alternatively, if you wish to accept the allegations against you, we can assist by preparing effective sentencing submissions which highlight any ‘mitigating factors’ that should be taken into account by the court when determining your penalty.

-Our lawyers fight hard in every case to persuade the court to deal with these matters by way of a ‘section 10,’ which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.
+Our lawyers fight hard in every case to persuade the court to deal with these matters by way of ‘section 10 dismissals or conditional release orders,’ which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.

 For the best defence in your ‘proceeds of crime’ case, speak to the experts at Sydney Criminal Lawyers®.
 Call us today on (02) 9261 8881 and book your FREE first conference with us today.